stratum-mining/sv2-spec/05-Mining-Protocol.md

 If no channels are opened within a reasonable period the server SHOULD close the connection for inactivity.

 Every client SHOULD start its communication with an upstream node by opening a channel, which is necessary for almost all later communication.
-The upstream node either passes opening the channel further or has enough local information to handle channel opening on its own (this is mainly intended for v1 proxies).
+The upstream node either passes opening the channel further or has enough local information to handle channel opening on its own (this is mainly intended for proxies that translate between Sv1 and Sv2 on behalf of Stratum v1 downstream devices).
 Clients must also communicate information about their hashing power in order to receive well-calibrated job assignments.

 | Field Name        | Data Type | Description                                                                                                                                                                                                                                                                                                                  |